 This Guy’s Little Light is Shining Way Too Much

 If you didn’t watch the clip of Kyle McKay rambling about the spectacle of Mormons who are WHITE singing “This Little Light of Mine” which is a BLACK song (according to him), well it’s something to behold.
-He seems to be implying that it’s silly a ridiculous for a white person to do a thing he considers “black,” which honestly reminds me of my mom referring to movies, TV shows and neighborhoods as “a black one.”
+He seems to be implying that it’s silly and ridiculous for a white person to do a thing he considers “black,” which honestly reminds me of my mom referring to movies, TV shows and neighborhoods as “a black one.”
 Yikes.
 Here’s a link to the video in which he also says he had a conversation with another leader in the stand who is imagining he’s in an African slave ship while singing it.
 White people LOLZ, amiright?

 Just to clarify, the song was written in the 1920s, well past abolition, although it was first sung in American black Christian churches, likely starting with the AME (African Methodist Episcopal church).
 It was popularized during the Civil Rights movement in the 1960s, probably also something our boy Kyle would consider a mark against it (Civil Rights aren’t for white people, after all–that’s just silly).
 Fun fact: I guarantee you that Kyle McKay wouldn’t consider himself racist.
 He probably also thinks we live in a post-racial country because . . .
 Obama.